9spokes/open-platform-docs/source/includes/pos/_sales.md

-## Invoices
+## Sales

-Following is the data specification for a invoice that is extracted from accounting OSPs
+Following is the data specification for a sale that is extracted from POS OSPs

-> Retrieving the list of invoices for a connection is done by querying the `invoices` endpoint for that connection
+> Retrieving the list of sales for a connection is done by querying the `sales` endpoint for that connection

 ```sh
 $ curl https://${API_ROOT}/companies/69894a02-9c03-40ac-a06a-ee6e4b38c6fb/connections/52684382-abff-45fa-a3f2-ced175adfe61/data/sales \